crownstone/crownstone-microapp/README.md

 The files that form the backbone of microapps can be found in `include` and `src`.
 There are a lot of examples in `examples`.
 The results of a build can be found in the `build` directory.
+More details can be found in the `docs` dir.

 # Configuration